 Estimates from the Radicati Group set the number of emails sent per day around 205 billion—or 2.4 million emails sent every second—and this number is expected to increase to 246 billion by the end of 2019.
-So, while email clearly remains a highly universal method of communication, marketers should still look to refine their email marketing strategies to provide the most personal, relevant and timely experiences for its customers.
+With that being said, email clearly remains a highly universal method of communication and as a result, marketers have all the more reason to be looking to refine their email marketing strategies to provide the most personal, relevant and timely experiences for its customers.

 Below are some of the most common email marketing myths that marketers should be aware of, and the real best practices that they should look to follow instead:

 Tuesday is the best day to send emails

 It’s been drilled into marketers’ minds that Tuesdays are the golden day for sending customer emails.
 To take it one step further, Tuesday at 10AM is best, so it’s in customers’ inboxes when they get to work and sign online.
 Ironically, Tuesday might actually be the worst day to send customer emails since it is when most other brands are “following best practices” and sending emails.
 According to research from Propellor CRM, the success of an email marketing campaign depends on the audience you’re trying to reach, and it found that for certain consumer audiences, emails actually get opened most on Saturdays.